 Bioethics Minor

 The minor requires six courses.
-A minimum of four of these courses must be taught by the Department of Philosophy and must come from the list of courses approved for the minor; up to two can be approved courses taught in other departments.
+A minimum of four of these courses must be taught by the Department of Philosophy and must come from the list of courses approved for the minor (see below); up to two can be approved courses taught in other departments.
 Philosophy courses that count toward the minor include the philosophy courses taken to satisfy the General Education Requirements; Ethical Theory (PHIL 3202); any philosophy course that intersects significantly with bioethical issues and up to one course in the philosophy of science.
-All courses taken for the minor must come from the approved list of courses.
+All courses taken for the minor must come from the approved list of courses (see below).
 Philosophy of science courses require specific course and term approval of the Bioethics Minor Coordinator (Dr. Laura Bishop).
-Finally, at least two of the philosophy courses taken for the minor must be at the 2000-level or above.
+Finally, at least two of the philosophy courses taken for the minor must be at the 3000-level or above.

 Bioethics Concentration (for Philosophy Majors)